GradByte/TransientDomainDetector/README.md

 - 🔗 **Integration**: Feeds into comprehensive transient domain tracking systems

 **Typical Workflow**:
-1. **Our System** flags 10-15% of domains as suspicious
+1. **Our System** flags suspicious domains in real-time (within seconds of CT log appearance)
-2. **Security Team** investigates flagged domains or feeds them to zone monitoring
+2. **Security Team** investigates flagged domains or feeds them to zone monitoring systems
-3. **Zone File Tracking** confirms which flagged domains are actually transient
+3. **Zone File Tracking** confirms which flagged domains are actually transient (disappear <24h)
-4. **Action** taken on confirmed transient domains
+4. **Action** taken on confirmed transient domains (blocklisting, investigation, reporting)

+**Research Context**: According to the DarkDNS study, even combining multiple data sources (CT logs + passive DNS) only detects about 30% of transient domains.
+This system provides the critical **first layer** of detection from CT logs, which security teams can then validate and act upon.

 ---